tehRyley/CIS171-RyleyGreen/Exam2/README.md

 I then rounded the output to more resemble the currecny.

-The last test was inputting a few currency amounts and comparing to the google converion output to test accuracy.
+The last test was inputting a few currency amounts and comparing to the google conversion output to test accuracy.

 ## Adapted from a README Built With